GSI-HPC/prometheus-cluster-exporter/README.md

 # Prometheus Cluster Exporter

-A [Prometheus](https://prometheus.io/) exporter for Lustre IO throughput metrics associated to SLURM accounts
+A [Prometheus](https://prometheus.io/) exporter for Lustre metadata operations and IO throughput metrics associated to SLURM accounts
 and process names with user and group information on a cluster.

 [Grafana dashboard](https://grafana.com/grafana/dashboards/14668) is also available.